About Mary King

 Born in Sussex in a small village at the foot of the South Downs, my mother told me I began drawing as soon as I could hold a pencil.
 Always interested in the natural world, wandering the hills and woods even as a child, I began while still young to try and depict the beauty I saw around me, much to the boredom of my friends who couldn’t see the fun in sitting in some field all day trying to draw green hills.

-Having made my home in Achiltibuie I opened my gallery, Picture Shack, in 1993 which was hugely successful for many years; a short 3 year incarnation followed in the nearby village of Lochinver but due to my somewhat nomadic lifestyle its current home is here, on these pages.
+Having made my home in Achiltibuie, I opened my gallery, Picture Shack, in 1993 which was hugely successful for many years; a short, three year incarnation followed in the nearby village of Lochinver, but due to my somewhat nomadic lifestyle its current home is here, on these pages.